Child Custody Lawyers in Texas

-If the person having custody of the child under the last court order voluntarily leaves the child in the possession of another person for a period of more than 6 months and the court finds that this arrangement is in the best interest of the child, the court may modify custody upon the filing of the proper motion with the court.
-Additionally, the court can always modify a previous order if a material and substantial change has occurred and the previous order is no longer in the best interest of the child.
-One of the custody lawyers in Houston, TX at Ramos Law Group, PLLC will provide details on any such modifications as they review your case.
+If the person with custody of the child under the last court order voluntarily leaves the child in the possession of another person for a period of more than 6 months, and the court finds that this arrangement is in the best interest of the child, the court may modify custody upon the filing of the proper motion with the court.
+Additionally, the court can always modify a previous order if a material and substantial change has occurred.
+One of the child custody lawyer at Ramos Law Group will provide details on any such modifications as they review your case.

 Texas law presumes that a standard visitation schedule will be followed in most cases for children age 3 and older.
 A judge can deviate from the standard schedule with good cause, and special allowances can be made for religious holidays.

 Of course, parents can agree on custody arrangements that differ from the standard visitation schedule, and judges frequently approve their agreement.
 Even if you and your spouse are in agreement on a schedule, it is still advised to hire a child custody lawyer to comb through legalities.
 Possession orders are made by judges to provide a definite visitation schedule in case parents cannot agree.

 The Texas Family Code provides a standard possession order for parents who live within 100 miles of each other or over 100 miles of each other.

 For parents residing within 100 miles of each other, the rules for standard possession include:

 - The parent with visitation gets at least two weekends a month.